tomyhero/Lotus-Example01/README.md

 LOTUS EXAMPLE 001
 -----------
-* try to use Lotus Router,Controller and View in a system which container multiple rackup applications
+* try to use Lotus Router,Controller and View in a system which has site/cms/admin
 * test
 * this sample does not use Model
-* site/cms/admin

 HOW TO START